 While more sympathetic to Habermas's critique than the present study,

 Flood's essay makes a serious attempt at clarification of Habermas's

 position and treats Habermas's view of Marxism as "a sympathetically

 critical one from Marxists should learn, even as they attempt to answer

-To ease the reader’s struggle through my turgid prose, I have broken up
+To ease the reader’s struggle with my turgid prose, I have broken up

-many of the original para-graphs into smaller units.
-Also, since
+many of the original paragraphs into smaller units.

-excessive length and ambiguity of reference marred the es-say's last
+Also, ambiguity of reference marred the essay's original overlong sentence,

-in some of the parentheses stands for "Tony Flood," the name under which
+in parentheses stands for "Tony Flood," the name under which

 this essay was originally published.